 Printful is a print on demand (POD) service that prints your custom designs on t-shirts, hats, phone cases and other swag on your behalf, and then ships them to your customer.
 They have locations in California and North Carolina.
 This means that if you have them ship an item to a customer in CA or NC, they will charge you sales tax unless you have submitted a resale certificate in your Printful account.

 Most states, including North Carolina, will accept your home state sales tax license as your resale certificate.
 However, California only accepts a California sales tax permit as a resale certificate.
 This means that if you don’t want Printful to charge you sales tax on your orders that are shipped to your buyers, you’d need to register for a California sales tax permit and begin collecting and remitting sales tax in California yourself.

 While this is your business decision to make, it pays to look at your numbers.
 California sales tax is generally 7.5-9%.
 If you don’t make many sales to California, you may choose to absorb this cost.
 But if you make many sales to California, you may decide that losing 7-9% on each sale isn’t worth it and choose to register for a California sales tax return and collect sales tax from your California customers.

 At Creative Market, much like Merch by Amazon, sellers receive royalties when their designs or other work sells.
 The good news here is that you are not on the hook to deal with sales tax in this case.

 At Red Bubble, much like Merch by Amazon and Creative Market, sellers receive royalties when their designs or other work sells.
-The good news here is that you are not on the hook to deal with sales tax in this case.
+Each party is responsible for their own taxes associated with each transaction and will account for any taxes imposed by governments or governing authorities.

 Psst!
 Do you want more info about sales tax on another creative platform?
 Let us know in the comments and we’ll do the research!